munrocket/gl-bench/README.md

 readPixels() can be used to determine when previous rendering commands have been completed, but will idle the graphics pipeline and adversely affect application performance.

+### Screenshots
 ![](https://habrastorage.org/webt/so/mp/lj/sompljgylzi9y4nqm5cx221or9w.png)

 ### Usage
+Add script from [jsdelivr](https://www.jsdelivr.com/package/npm/gl-bench) or [unpkg](https://unpkg.com/gl-bench) on your page and wrap monitored code with benchmark marks
 ```javascript
 let bench = new GlBench();
 function draw(now) {